Joanneyoung01/Joanneyoung01/README.md

 **Performance** - Whilst running site tests at Arcadia, I spotted that the images provided by the Design teams were very big and slowed site performance down.
 I suggested we reduce the imagery (whilst not compromising quality) for faster performance.
 This improved the website load speed by 50%.

-**UAT testing, A/B testing** - Whilst working at Arcadia, I was running site analytics on Adobe Omniture and noticed that the homepage hero slider was not generating many clicks.
+**UAT testing, A/B testing** - Whilst working at Arcadia, I was running site analytics on Adobe Omniture (homepage tracking report) and noticed that the homepage hero slider was not generating many clicks.
 We decided to run A/B testing to see if the website homepage could be improved, I coded a few different examples and the analytics proved over the coming months that this was the right decision as the second and third homepage slide was not being seen by users.

-**Able to use technical knowledge ** - When building a website for a new client, I used my knowledge gained from General assembly I suggested we as developers use flexbox so that the mobile responsiveness is optimised for all customers.
-This was because I had noticed that 80% of the audience was mobile users, so Mobile first decisions should be at the forefront of decision making.
+**Able to use technical knowledge** - When building a website for a new client, I used my knowledge gained from General assembly and when queried on how to mobile optimise, I suggested we as developers use a triple nested flexbox as the design was in a grid-like format so would be the best approach.
+This was because I had noticed that 80% of the audience was mobile users, so Mobile first decisions should be at the forefront of decision making and flexbox allowed this.
+We built the website using mobile first and it launched in 2019.

 ### Soft Skills: